 That being said, if you’ve established yourself as an expert in your field, you may be asked to write a foreword for someone else.

-If you’ve been invited to write one, congratulations!
-What an honor, and what an impressive accomplishment to add to your resumé!
+When asking for one, be sure the writer includes context pertaining to you, the author, and the book, as necessary.
+On the other hand, if you’ve been invited to write one, congratulations!
+What an honor and what an impressive accomplishment to add to your resumé!

 Of course, every foreword will have needs as unique as the text that comes after, but here are some ideas for what you could include should you need to write one:

-It’s also important when writing one, to strike the same tone as the rest of the book.
+It’s also important to strike the same tone as the rest of the book.

 Unlike the focus of this guide, prefaces are always written by the author, and they’re not signed.
 If your work happens to include both, the foreword comes first.